Registration and Student Schedule Changes

 Students are expected to register during the designated registration periods for their next quarter on campus.
-Prior to registration, students are required to acquaint themselves with the class schedule, academic policies, procedures, and regulations in this catalog and the policies found on the Registrar's website.
-The student's advisor must clear the student to register before the student may register for classes.
+Prior to registration, students are required to acquaint themselves with the class schedule, academic policies, procedures, and regulations in this catalog and the policies located on the Registrar's website.
+The student's advisor must clear the student to register before the student is allowed to register for classes.
 The Registrar's Office reserves the right to move students from one section of a course to another to balance the sections (if requested by the department) or to accommodate the schedules of all students registered for a particular course.

 A student's registration is not finalized until the student's fees are paid or arrangements for payment have been made with the business office.
 The College reserves the right to withdraw a student for failure to meet the designated deadlines of registration.
 Registration may be denied a student for failure to adhere to health center regulations (such as failure to provide proof of vaccinations or other health information as required), lack of tuition payment, failure to declare a major by the end of the sophomore winter quarter, or as a result of disciplinary action.

-Registering for the Credit/No Credit Option for Seniors
+Credit/No Credit Option Policy

 Registering to Repeat a Course

-A course in which a student earned a grade of D, F, W, or NC may be repeated.
-If the repeated enrollment is at Kalamazoo College, both attempts will appear on students' transcripts, but only the most recent attempt will be used to calculate the Kalamazoo College cumulative GPA, and only one unit of credit total will be earned.
+A course in which a student earned a grade of C-, D, F, W, CR or NC may be repeated.
+If the repeated enrollment is at Kalamazoo College, both attempts will appear on the student's transcripts, but only the most recent attempt will be used to calculate the Kalamazoo College cumulative GPA, and only one total unit of credit will be earned.
 Any course repeated at another institution will not affect the original course grade on the Kalamazoo College transcript and is not used in the calculation of the Kalamazoo College cumulative GPA.
 A student may not transfer in credit for a repeated course if the student earned credit (D- or higher) for the original course.
 Students may not repeat a course, either at Kalamazoo College or at another institution, to replace a D or F once they have taken a higher level course.

 Repeating Partial-Credit Courses